IHaveAVest/Neurfur/README.md

 # Neurfur
-Neuro Voices of the Void integration
+Neuro Voices of the Void integration, to give her control of a Kerfur robot, and maybe have other stuff too

 [Voices of the Void](https://mrdrnose.itch.io/votv)